openrecord/vinyl/product/readme.md

 Personality is who you are, traits that grow but also remain consistent over time.
 Personalitzaion is trying to predict what you like.

-A way music identity online by curating their favorite music and sharing it with others.

 - Other people contributing is exciting because you know they're looking and their is a curiosity/surprise when someone shares with you.
 - How do we help people create/curate their music personality?
 - Sense of self
 - helping people express themselves through music

-How do you encourage interaction and make sure things don't get stale?
-- Song limit (25 songs?)
-- Songs disappear after 30 days.

 Listeners want a music service that enables them to easily collect and discover good music.